 Employees and Stakeholders who raise their concerns in good faith in accordance with this Policy are protected from reprisals within the limits of the law and assured that all reported cases will be objectively investigated on a best effort basis and appropriate remedial measures taken where warranted.
 This Policy is not intended to restrict or otherwise govern legal rights and obligations which Employees and Stakeholder have, or may have, in relation to the subject matter of the whistleblowing report.

 This Policy is not intended for Employees to lodge Employee Grievances or appeal on disciplinary procedures.
 Employees can report Employee Grievances or lodge appeals on disciplinary procedures through our company’s human resources department.

 Employees and Stakeholders should exercise due care to ensure that the information in their whistleblowing report is accurate and truthful.
 No action will be taken against Employees or Stakeholders who make an allegation in good faith which is not confirmed by subsequent investigation.
 But this protection may be revoked if Employees and Stakeholders misuse or abuse the Whistleblowing Policy by making false, frivolous, malicious or vexatious allegations.

 Employees and Stakeholders should report their concern at the earliest opportunity so that corrective action can be taken as soon as possible.

-The monitoring and execution of this Whistleblowing Policy will be placed under the supervision of the Whistleblowing Committee comprising the following:
+The monitoring and execution of this Whistleblowing Policy will be placed under the supervision of the Whistleblowing Governance Group comprising the foll

 Employees and Stakeholders have the option to make whistleblowing reports in strict confidence through any of the following channels: